 18 - 22nd September 2018

 1 in 4 people each year face mental health problems.
-It is founders and curators Candy Ward and Catherine Mountford’s passion for working together to build awareness of the mental health challenges and their love for working with such a versatile and expressive material, that has formed Tactile Minds.
+It is founders and curators Candy Ward and Catherine Mountford’s passion for working together to build awareness of the mental health challenges and their love for working with such a versatile and expressive material, that formed Tactile Minds.

 Samples of work at the show;

 As part of this show i designed an installation titled: 'one in four'.